Urology AI - Visiting Student Scholarship

 Scholarship Details

-- VSS applications will be reviewed once all required documents are received.
+- VSS applications are due by April 15 and will be reviewed once all required documents are received.
+Students will be notified May 1.

 - Students must have accepted their desired department/specialty offer at the University of Vermont Larner College of Medicine through the AAMC Visiting Student Learning Opportunity (VSLO) to receive the scholarship funds.